gt-rl/gt-rl.github.io/README.md

 # Geometric and Topological Representation Learning (GTRL)

-This is the repository for the web page of our ICLR 2021 Workshop on Geometrical and Topological Representation Learning.
+This is the repository for the web pages of our ICLR Workshop Series on Geometrical and Topological Representation Learning.
 Please visit [gt-rl.github.io](https://gt-rl.github.io) for more information.